-- Initial asthma treatment in patients with symptoms less than twice a month and no exacerbation risk factors, a group that is rarely studied - Step-down treatment for patients whose asthma is well-controlled on Step 2 treatment
+- Initial asthma treatment in patients with symptoms less than twice a month and no exacerbation risk factors, a group that is rarely studied - Step-down treatment for patients whose asthma is well-controlled on regular ICS or LTRA

-Use of low dose ICS-formoterol as needed for symptom relief in Step 1 for adults and adolescents (Evidence B) is supported by indirect evidence for a reduction in risk of severe exacerbations compared with as-needed SABA alone, from a large double-blind study168 and an open-label study170 in patients who were eligible for Step 2 therapy (see below).
-Four large studies showed a similar or greater reduction in severe exacerbations compared with daily ICS, with no clinically important difference in symptom control or lung function.^{173,174,180,182} No new safety signals were seen with as-needed budesonide-formoterol in mild asthma.^{169-171,190}
+Use of low dose ICS-formoterol as needed for symptom relief in Step 1 for adults and adolescents (Evidence B) is supported by indirect evidence for a reduction in risk of severe exacerbations compared with as-needed SABA alone, from a large double-blind study161 and an open-label study163 in patients who were eligible for Step 2 therapy (see below), and by direct evidence from two studies for stepping down from maintenance controller treatment.

+Four large studies showed a similar or greater reduction in severe exacerbations compared with daily ICS, with no clinically important difference in symptom control or lung function.
+173,174,180,182 For patients previously taking SABA alone, the risk of severe exacerbations was 26% lower with as-needed ICS-formoterol compared with daily ICS; it was also significantly lower than with daily ICS in an open-label study in patients previously taking SABA alone.